toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### Tooling

-For my sample project, I elected to use TypeScript and SCSS.
-Thought Svelte
+For my sample project, I elected to use TypeScript for application logic and SCSS for styling.
+Thought Svelte claims to support both libraries, I found it very difficult to get them both to work.